TheJarX/videas/README.md

 That said, please bear with any mistakes my unconscious self may have made.
 I plan to clean up this project to ensure that setting up your blog is a matter of minutes.

+> If you find your work (or parts of it) and it's not being properly used (wrong use of the license for instance), please refer to <hello@itsgerard.com>.